 With a strong, elegant voice delivering soul-searching lyrics, Singapore-based singer-songwriter Ethel Yap's music traverses vast soundscapes from indie-folk to alternative rock, with subtle electronic influences carried on earthy acoustic arrangements.

 Ethel is influenced by The Swell Season, Glen Hansard, Lisa Hannigan, Ray LaMontagne, Fleet Foxes and Charlie Lim.
-She was a mentee in the Noise Singapore Music Mentorship (2015) under Randolf Arriola's guidance and has performed her music at venues such as the Esplanade Concourse, Artistry cafe, Barbershop by Timbre, Lepark, Starker Music and at Festivals such as Baybeats Open Stage (2016) and Twenty-Something Festival (2016).
+She was a mentee in the Noise Singapore Music Mentorship (2015) under Randolf Arriola's guidance and has performed her music at venues such as the Esplanade Concourse, Artistry cafe, Barbershop by Timbre, Lepark, Starker Music and at Festivals such as Baybeats Open Stage, the Twenty-Something Festival, Mosaic Music Weekend and many more.

 As a theatre actress, Ethel Yap has been featured in a variety of lead and supporting roles, working with companies like W!LD RICE, Pangdemonium, The Theatre Practice, The Necessary Stage and Singapore Repertory Theatre, amongst others.